 Simply plug your car in when you get home to charge overnight and it’ll be ready to go in the morning.

-The Government’s Electric Vehicle Homecharge Scheme (EVHS) provides grant funding of up to 75% towards the cost of installing electric vehicle charge points at domestic properties across the UK.
+The Government’s Electric Vehicle Homecharge Scheme (EVHS) provides grant funding of up to 75% towards the cost of installing electric vehicle charging points at domestic properties across the UK.

 Super smooth and silent